Greatest Boxing Upsets of All-Time Based on Favorite's Odds

-“Everybody that bet on me is gonna make some serious money,” said newly crowned unified heavyweight champion Andy Ruiz at the post-fight news conference after scoring one of the biggest upsets in boxing betting history against previously undefeated heavyweight champ Anthony Joshua.
+“Everybody that bet on me is gonna make some serious money,” said newly crowned unified heavyweight champion Andy Ruiz at the post-fight news conference after scoring one of the biggest upsets in boxing betting history against previously undefeated heavyweight champ Anthony Joshua back on June 1, 2019.

-How big of an upset?
+How big of a boxing betting upset?
 Let’s see where he ranks among the biggest underdogs to win, based off the favorite’s prefight odds.

 Date: Feb.
 11, 1990